vivchar/ViewFinder/README.md

 * Just use the ViewFinder instead of any ViewHolder;
 * No more need to create a ViewHolder in your project.

+In few words: The ViewHolder has one function - to provide a link to the view in a layout.
+So when you use the RecyclerView and you need to add a new Type of Item in your list - you must create a new ViewHolder.
+It is fine when you have a few types.
+But it is not fine to create a new ViewHolder each time.
+With this library you no need create a ViewHolder each time.
+The ViewFinder as a universal ViewHolder.
+It can provide a link to anyone view.

 ## Example
 ```java
 public class YourAdapter extends RecyclerView.Adapter<ViewFinder> {